 If you’re mainly buying the Scout for grilling instead of smoking, we do recommend grabbing a griddle plate.
 They hold the heat better than the regular grates and let you be able to fry things like eggs really easily.

 Just keep in mind, if you are grabbing the griddle plate along with a Scout, it’s pushing the price up pretty close to the upgraded Ranger unit which already includes the griddle.
 And, you get the upgraded controller and a larger pellet hopper as well.
+So, you might want to check out our comparison of the Scout vs Ranger before you hit the buy now button.

 Being the most basic compact pellet smoker in Traeger’s range, don’t expect to get much in the way of extras.
 But, the Scout does come with 1 meat probe that plugs directly into the control panel so you can watch the internal temperature of your meat climb until it’s perfectly cooked.